Floodlight-Studios/studioDashboard/Readme.md

 Prerequisites:
 -----------------
 - An active DigitalSignage.com Enterprise account
 - Working knowledge of the Google Angular2 JavaScript framework
+- Working knowledge of the Microsoft TypeScript

 Features:
 ----------